Tucupita Marcano Player Props: Pirates vs. Giants

-Friday, Tucupita Marcano and the Pittsburgh Pirates square off against the San Francisco Giants and Ross Stripling, with the first pitch at 7:05 PM ET.
+On Saturday, Tucupita Marcano (.313 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 7:05 PM ET.

-In his most recent action (on July 9 against the Diamondbacks) he went 1-for-4.
+He strung together two hits (going 2-for-3 with an RBI) in his most recent appearance against the Giants.

 Tucupita Marcano Game Info & Props vs. the Giants